What areas does Berkshire Springs deliver to?

 How much water should my household or office order?

 A typical family of three or four uses about three to four 5-gallon bottles per four-week delivery.
 For offices, Berkshire Springs recommends one 5-gallon bottle for every two employees.
 Water usage tends to increase during the summer and may be higher if used for cooking or pets.
+We highly recommend you take an initial 1-2 extra bottles of spring water to avoid you running out and having to wait until your next scheduled delivery, especially in case of holidays, driver illness, or bad weather conditions.

 What is included in the office coffee service?